CivicActions/ssp-toolkit/docs/ssp.md

 ### Part c)

-#### Drupal specific control support
+#### CivicActions Responsibility

-Drupal generates audit records for its web and event logs as described in AU-2 and AU-3.
+CivicActions maintained applications generate audit records for their web and event logs as described in AU-2 and AU-3.